 Moonshine Bay was historically a highly productive open water marsh system within Lake Okeechobee.
 Through the past couple decades, fish and wildlife habitat has been altered through aggressive invasion by dense stands of cattail.
 FWC habitat managers have developed a Moonshine Bay management plan with the goal of reducing cattail coverage.
 As part of this management plan, in the Spring of 2015, 2,400 acres of dense cattail were treated with EPA registered herbicide.
 The next stage of habitat management in Moonshine Bay is to apply fire to the dead standing cattail.
 Burning these dead plants will prevent material from falling to the Lake bottom, thus reducing organic sediment accumulation - this is important for maintaining sportfish spawning habitat.
 Burning cattail will also allow sunlight to reach the Lake bottom in Spring and early Summer; allowing germination and growth of a more desirable and diverse native plant community.

-The next Lake Okeechobee Aquatic Plant Management Interagency Task Force meeting will be held on Wednesday, 04 November 2015, at the SFWMD Okeechobee Service Center, Okeechobee, FL.
+The next Lake Okeechobee Aquatic Plant Management Interagency Task Force meeting will be held on Wednesday, 30 March 2016, at the Lee County Hyacinth Control District (LCHCD), in Lehigh Acres, FL.
 This meeting will begin at 10:00 a.m.
 Please send me any agenda items that you would like to add for discussion.